-Student Meal Payments are downloaded daily from e-Funds into your Child Nutrition Lunch Account.
+Student Meal Payments are downloaded almost instantaneously from e-Funds into your Child Nutrition Lunch Account.
 Click here to make electronic payments on e-Funds (note e-Funds no longer charges convenience fees to families as those are now covered by the District!)

 Payments can also be mailed to:

 Child Nutrition Services